ymiwm/APT_Analysis/Unknown/xz-utils_backdoor/analysis.md

 - Check if backdoor files exists
 - `p="good-large_compressed.lzma"`
 - `U="bad-3-corrupt_lzma2.xz"`
-- (If there is no backdoor files, how this procedure could run..?)
+- (If there is no backdoor files, how to access this procedure..?)

 ```sh
     if test -f "$srcdir/debian/rules" || test "x$RPM_ARCH" = "xx86_64";then